Jefftree/Course-Notes/f15/econ101.md

 **Microeconomics:** Study of choices that individuals and businesses make, how those choices interact in markets, and the influence of governments.

 **Macroeconomics:** Study of the overall performance of an economy (National and global)

+#### Two Big Economic Questions:

+- How do choices end up determining what, how, and for whom goods and services get produced?
+- Self-interest promoting social interest

 **Goods and services** are the objects that people value and produce to satisfy human wants.